conshus/learning-opentok-node/README.md

         token: token
     });
 }
-// if this is the first time the room is being accessed, create a new session Id else {
+// if this is the first time the room is being accessed, create a new session ID else {
     try {
         const session = await vonage.video.createSession({ mediaMode:"routed" });